-A New Orleans native and proud Democrat with over 20 years of experience effecting change through public policy, Carling Dinkler is ready to serve as the State Representative for District 91.
+A New Orleans native and proud Democrat with a career of experience affecting change through public policy, Carling Dinkler is ready to serve as the State Representative for District 91.

 He first recognized a calling to public service as a young volunteer at the 1996 Democratic National Convention where President Bill Clinton’s words, “Opportunity for All,” would inspire and guide him throughout his career.